What Do Travel Agent Do?

 Persuasion: Persuading others to change their minds or behavior.

-- Certified Corporate Travel Executive
+- Corporate Travel Consultant

 - Corporate Travel Agent

-Is There Job Demand for Travel Agents?
+Is There Going to be Demand for Travel Agents?

 The states with the most job growth for Travel Agent are Washington, Alaska, and Maryland.
 Watch out if you plan on working in Wisconsin, Ohio, or North Dakota.
 These states have the worst job growth for this type of profession.